ministryofjustice/hmpps-clamav/README.md

 docker tag  hmpps/hmpps-clamav:latest  hmpps/hmpps-clamav:0.102.X_Y
 ```

+If you see an error relating to signature of the clamav dowload, you may need to update the talos.pub public key from the website (https://talosintelligence.com/about)

 ## To manually push the image built to quay.io (though should not be needed, as circleci will do this) :

 ```bash